'Sinking' Pacific Nation Tuvalu Is Actually Getting Bigger - Slashdot

 Re: (Score:2)

+The people making these claims have been consistently wrong, within just one or two years of making their great predictions.

+So then they got the bright idea to change to warning of "climate change", so then they don't need to predict what will happen at all...
+They want yo

-cherry picking data (Score:2)
+cherry picking data (Score:1)

 Literally here today, gone tomorrow (well sometime soon in the future).